tahagoksoy/test-infra-prod/README.md

-# test-infra-prod
+# This is prod environment repository for infra written in terraform.
- terraform Code for MTC
+The infra last modified by: Taha Goksoy